Welcome to World Events and the Bible and thank you for your interest in commenting on our site.

 What We Are Not Looking For?

 - Individuals who write their own essays and Bible studies on our site.
-The comment section is for comments, not lengthy letters (Matthew 5:37).
-Please keep comments to 500 words or less.
+The comment section is for comments, not lengthy letters (Matthew 5:37), (comments should be under 500 words).

 - Individuals who “soweth discord among brethren” by continuing to hash a subject over when both sides of an argument have been presented (Proverbs 6:19, 2 Timothy 2:14).